sarmini1/mastermind/README.md

-Mastermind
+MastermindGame
 ==========

-A server-side app for playing Mastermind!
+A server-side app for playing MastermindGame!

 Introduction
 ============